lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 ## Personal growth stats

-562 contributions (233 more than in 2019) - that's the amount of commits I've made solely to my own projects (not counting those from my full-time job) 💪 🔥 I hope I'll manage to keep similiar level next year 😎
+564 contributions (235 more than in 2019) - that's the amount of commits I've made solely to my own projects (not counting those from my full-time job) 💪 🔥 I hope I'll manage to keep similiar level next year 😎

 My [StackOverflow profile](https://stackoverflow.com/users/1004946/lukaszkups) basically lives its own life and gained (mostly) by itself extra 576 points this year (4545 in total right now).

 This website has been seen by ~24k unique visitors in total (+6k more than last year).

+## Small wins

+I've managed to keep up with [writing weekly summaries](/notes/?category=lkweekly) of my life for the whole year!

+I've beaten my life record (and goal to reach before the end of 2020) of doing chin-ups - I can officially announce that I'm able to do 10 reps! (before starting, my life record was 6 and it was from my teenage times!).
+Plan for 2021 - be able to do 10 reps of pull-ups (I'm at 4 at the moment 😓) and 20 of chin-ups! 💪

+## Small failures

+Due to lack of time (or bad time management 🙄) I've ran only couple times during this year (and I think it was LITERALLY a couple (2!) times 😓).

 ## Social media